plyycajk/exploratory-data-analysis---customer-loans-in-finance/README.md

 This is the .csv file generated from data extracted by the db_utils.py script

-### familiarise_with_data.py
+### familiarise_with_data.ipynb

-This python script details the steps taken whilst I familiarised myself with the raw data in load_payments.csv.
+This .ipynb file details the steps taken whilst I familiarised myself with the raw data in load_payments.csv.
 Steps taken include:

 - inspection of the head of the dataframe
 - checking the shape of the dataframe
 - checking the datatype of each column
+- checking potential categorical columns
 - checking the percentage of null values per columns

 ### eda_loans_data.py

 This python script includes the DataTransform class which converts the columns to the correct datatype.

 ## License information
 None